FelipeSaenzMarketing/SEO_Redirect_Tool/README.md

-# 🔁 Automatic 301 Redirect Generator by Felipe Saenz
+# 🔁 SEO Redirect Tool

-A **Streamlit web application** that automatically generates redirect suggestions between old and new URLs based on textual similarity.
+This APP automatically generates redirect suggestions between old and new URLs based on textual similarity.

 ---